Category: States

 We also saw a lot of Gamble’s Quail .
 They are VERY noisy!!!
 We didn’t get a picture of any because they wouldn’t hold still.
 They ran in flocks of five or more and were constantly moving.

-We saw several Cactus Wrens.
+We saw several Cactus Wrens too.
 Cactus Wrens like to build their nests in Palo Verde trees, Cholla, and Saguaro cacti.
 The Cactus Wren is Arizona’s State Bird.
 Cactus Wrens will stand on their nest of twigs and mud chirping loudly to let others know that this tree/cactus is claimed, so they’re hard to miss.
+Somehow, we didn’t get any pictures of them though.

 While we were at Tonto National Monument, we saw these snake heads.
 We don’t know what kinds of snakes they are, but we think one is poisonous and the other one isn’t.
 Either way, that’s a lot of teeth!

-big spiders (this one was in the bathroom),
+And…we saw some big spiders (this one was in the bathroom).

-and a White-nosed Coati!
-We saw the White-nosed Coati while we were on a drive.
+The coolest thing we saw was a White-nosed Coati!
+We found this White-nosed Coati while we were on a scenic drive.
 I think White-nosed Coati’s look similar to a Red Panda except they have gray short fur.
 They actually belong to the raccoon family.
 You can see how long their claws are!
 They use their tail to help balance and climb.
 The one in the picture was really curious about us.
-We stopped and backed up in the car and it just watched us for a while.
+We stopped and backed up in the car and watched it as it just watched us for a while.

 We saw a lot of Jackrabbits.
 They blend in well with their surroundings and are really quiet so you have to look carefully to find them.

-There were also bat houses.
+There were also bat houses in the state park we stayed in.
 We never saw bats going in or out of one, but we did see bats in the area.

 Those are the animals we saw at this time!
-Maybe we’ll find more down the road!!!
+Hopefully we’ll find more down the road!!!

 The Lost Dutchman State Park